Search samples

 Yes.

-Only apply to mail nodes.
+Only applies to mail nodes.

-Filters by mail from field.
+Filters by the mail from field.

 mailTo